Editor’s Note: We have produced a brand new video to accompany this content.

 There is no one “right” way to build a hiring process, but here is a basic, effective workflow that we also use at CareerPlug:

-I’m going to walk you through these six stages, detailing their high-level purpose and content.
+I’m going to walk you through the six hiring process steps, detailing their high-level purpose and content.
 My hope is that you can apply this basic framework into the context of your organization and improve your interviewing process.

 The review is the first stage when you receive applicants and need to decide whether or not to move them through your hiring process.
 Here you are reviewing resumes along with a few key questions designed to surface the most important qualifying information.
 For example, you might ask how many years of experience an applicant has in your field or if they hold a particular certification.